consoledotdev/home/content/code-collaboration-pair-programming/_index.md

 In our limited testing, the video of participants would freeze sometimes, joining the call again fixes the issue temporarily.
-Enterprise users hosting on-premises servers should note that only 25% of the total users can be online at the same time, this limit can be increased by paying more.
+Enterprise users hosting on-premises servers should note that only 25% of the total users can be online at the same time, but this limit can be increased by paying more.

 Permissions must be granted before the session starts and there is no way to change permissions whilst the session is active.
 It is not possible to grant